sander/hierarchical-deterministic-keys/README.md

 In this repository, Pilot participants contribute to a concrete interoperable solution based on the idea of Hierarchical Deterministic Keys (HDKs).
 This approach is being considered for the an update to the Analysis of selective disclosure and zero-knowledge proofs (ETSI TR 119476, work item [RTR/ESI-0019476v121](https://portal.etsi.org/webapp/workprogram/Report_WorkItem.asp?WKI_ID=69479)).
 The Pilot participants aim to evaluate various options, present an appropriate solution, and develop a common specification to enable testing interoperability.

+> [!NOTE]
+> This information is shared by participants of the [Potential Consortium](https://www.digital-identity-wallet.eu).
+Views and opinions expressed are those of the authors only and do not necessarily reflect those of all Potential members.

 ## Approach

 We aim to specify minimum requirements to address challenge 1.
 To illustrate these requirements, we may refer to some example solutions.
 Several solutions involve proprietary technologies.
 A complete discussion is out of scope for this repository.